soderluk/nirimgr/README.md

 This will listen on the event stream, and react to the matching windows accordingly.
 You need to define the `rules` in `config.json` and add the actions you want to do to the window when the event happens.

+# Justfile

+The following actions can be performed with the `just` command:

+- build: Builds the source into an executable
+- coverage: Opens up the code coverage in the browser
+- fmt: Runs `go fmt` on the project.
+- help: Lists the available recipes.
+This is the default, if you run `just` without arguments.
+- install: Installs the executable in your GOPATH/bin.
+- run RUNARGS: Runs the module with RUNARGS.
+If the RUNARGS contains a space, you need to quote them, e.g. `just run "list actions"`
+- test: Runs `go test` on the project.
+- version: Prints the version.
+- vet: Runs `go vet` on the project.

 # Acknowledgements